 - EDR Evasion

 The chapter C2 Infrastructure presents a way to have a versatile, resilient and secure C2 architecture, including the use of redirectors, custom Apache redirect rules to avoid detection of the C2 infrastructure, SSL certificates for Beacon and strategies for beaconing failover.
-This is very useful for real engagements on mature corporate environments which a Red Team operator should be aware of.
+This is very useful for real engagements on mature corporate environments and, thus, something a Red Team operator should be aware of.

 The chapters Windows APIs and Process Injection

 used Windows APIs used for offensive purposes,